MIBismuth/diseqc-audio/README.md

 object.
 Finally, the _wav_ file is saved and a macro is invoked to play it and transmit the control data.

 <p float="left">
   <img src="./images/osc0V.JPG" width="45%" />
   <img src="./images/osc0V+.JPG" width="45%" />
 </p>

 **Figure: Transmitted Control Signal.** The data-bit structure is evident in the left figure.
 The figure on the right shows that the signal has the correct frequency.

-**Figure: Transmitted Control Signal.** The data-bit structure is evident in the left figure.
-The figure on the right shows that the signal has the correct frequency.